Posted on 1 Comment

 The day of the event, I drive over after work to pick my pal Jamie up, at which point we head across town to my apartment, to meet up with Damon and chill.
 En route it begins raining, and as the wipers on my car royally suck, Jamie is alternately cracking up and somewhat worried about this situation.
 As we are cruising up Morse Road, I attempt assuring him that dealing with these is very similar to the method used for viewing Magic Eye artwork, i.e. you kind of just face the windshield with unfocused eyes, which allows you to somehow see beyond the raindrops, they don’t even register at all.
 Or something to this effect.
 Not that he buys my explanation in the slightest, mind you.

 Further shenanigans will ensue, just getting everyone together and into the rave in one piece.
-After the three of us hang out for a spell, we then pile in my car and head up the road to meet some Alex guy at the Subway restaurant near the Morse/Stelzer intersection.
-I’ve never met this Alex character before, a friend of Jamie’s, and while he’s certainly pleasant enough and vaguely amusing and everything, he seems to me the kind of clueless figure who probably wouldn’t have gotten very far in life regardless, but has done himself no favors by already frying his brain with drugs at a very early age.
+After the three of us hang out for a spell, we then pile in my car and head up the road to meet this Alex character at the Subway restaurant near the Morse/Stelzer intersection.
+Alex is a friend of Jamie’s, and while he’s certainly pleasant enough and vaguely amusing and everything, he seems to me the kind of clueless figure who probably wouldn’t have gotten very far in life regardless, but has done himself no favors by already frying his brain with drugs at a very early age.

 Fortunately, we launch into motion before too much lounging around.
 Although it’s debatable how great this is, as everyone piles into just a couple vehicles and we follow Alex’s lead over to the Valley Dale, where every single future rave participant continues to chill, most of them in the parking lot across the street.
 This is all because, accidentally or otherwise, a wedding reception has not yet wrapped up in there.
 Plus we are somewhat early anyway.
 Therefore this leads to what I have to admit is maybe my fondest memories of this entire shebang: a late fall, early evening drizzle, tons of people mingling in midsized groups, passing bottles of liquor around – as are we – with various jams blasting from a good fifty percent of the cars.